Co-Curricular Club Expo

 Please sign up if you are keen to be involved.
 Sally Goldsmith (Equestrian Manager) will contact you after registrations close.

-Learn to ride sessions are where you are taught how to ride a horse, and how to care for them.
+Learn to ride sessions help teach students how to ride a horse, and how to care for them.
 Trained horses are provided, transport to and from school included.

-If you can rider competently you can sign up for polo lessons.
+If you can ride competently then you can sign up for polo lessons.
 These run for six weeks followed by an interschool tournament.
 Trained polo ponies and gear included, transport to and from school provided.

 With a range of instructors for dressage and jumping, at various locations